ocadotechnology/newrelic-alerts-configurator/alerts-configurator/README.md

     .build();
 ```

 **Note that key transaction cannot be created via New Relic API.
-Before synchronizing a condition, key transaction needs to be manually created in New Relic.**
+Before configuration of condition, key transaction needs to be manually created in New Relic.**

 #### Server metric condition
 To create server metric condition for your alerts policy use simple builder: